ellailan/pm/prompts.md

 ## Prompt 12 — Streamline Request Form

 **User Request:**
 I want to work on the ticket form itself.
 Get rid of the place to add a collaborator on the first page.
 On the second page, if "Other" is selected, give a textbox to enter what the other type of media is on the following page.
-Where it says "event details" on the third page, make it just "Details" - sometimes tickets are for merch or stickers.
+Where it says "event details" on the third page, make it just "Details" — sometimes tickets are for merch or stickers.
 Automatically make the date of the ticket the date it was submitted, so only allow the user to enter the due date (and call it due date rather than date of event).
 Where you ask for reference URLs, just make that a textbox rather than the weird popups, make sure it's clickable through the ticket page itself later.
 Make a custom popup for when the request is submitted rather than the default browser one, and bring us back to all tickets when it's submitted.

 **Result:**
 - Removed collaboration checkbox and collaborator management from step 1
-- Added conditional "otherGraphicType" text input when "Other" is selected in step 2
+- Added conditional `otherGraphicType` text input when "Other" is selected in step 2
 - Renamed "Event Details" to "Details" in step 3 with generic fields
-- Removed event date field, auto-set deadline to today's date on form load
+- Removed event date field, auto-set the deadline to today's date on form load
 - Renamed "Posting Deadline" to "Due Date" with helper text
-- Replaced prompt() popups with inline text input for reference URLs
+- Replaced `prompt()` popups with an inline text input for reference URLs
-- Added custom success modal with checkmark animation on submission
+- Added a custom success modal with a checkmark animation on submission
-- Auto-redirect to /requests after 2 seconds
+- Auto-redirected to `/requests` after 2 seconds
-- Updated NewTicketForm type to remove collaboration fields and add otherGraphicType
+- Updated the `NewTicketForm` type to remove collaboration fields and add `otherGraphicType`

 ## Prompt 13 — Redesign Ticket Detail View